 Dimensions of performer control

-(Table 1 near here)
+Insert Table 1 here -

 The key number of the keyboard selects which stored tone sample to play out.
-Key numbers correspond to the MIDI convention of integer semi-tones (with 60 equal to "middle-C").
+Key numbers correspond to the MIDI convention of integer semi-tones (with 60 equal to ‘middle-C’).
 A design with a restricted keyboard range having fewer octaves might include a transposition control to provide access to a wider range of pitches.
-Analogous to the "Shift" keys on computer keyboards which give access to a greater number of characters, octave switches add a second dimension of performer control.
+Analogous to the ‘Shift’ keys on computer keyboards that give access to a greater number of characters, octave switches add a second dimension of performer control.
 Such an interface design now has two: pitch and octave transposition.
 The full set for our example design is shown in Table 1.

 Duration and dynamic level

 Designing for greater possibilities of musical expression involves adding further dimensions of performer control.
 Duration is an essential one.
-With the simple design so far, there's only the key down gesture which triggers a tone of a fixed length.
+With the simple design so far, there's only the key down gesture that triggers a tone of a fixed length.
 It ignores the subsequent key up (let off).
 Carillons are similar.
-Their bells are struck by levers (batons) which afford dimensions of pitch and dynamic.
+Their bells are struck by levers (batons) that afford dimensions of pitch and dynamic.
 In their case, duration depends on the latter.
-Other instruments, like the piano, have dampers which provide an independent dimension of duration.
+Other instruments, like the piano, have dampers that provide an independent dimension of duration.
 The keyboard trumpet sampler's solution for duration is necessarily a bit of a compromise.
 If the key up happens before the end of the tone sample, the tone will be truncated by a volume fade out.
 If it's longer, it will be artificially lengthened by looping.
 Neither truly replicates trumpet sound.
 But sampling a comprehensive set of tones of different durations is obviously impractical, not to mention the fact that in a real-time sampler the correct tone sample would need to be selected before the duration is known.

-The tone generator will engage its release envelope or a looping wavetable as a function of when the key up happens.
+The tone generator will engage either its release envelope or a looping wavetable as a function of when the key up happens.
 For the former, a tapering ramp reduces the volume to zero over a fixed length of time.
-For the latter effect, tone samples will have been examined ahead of time to select a steady-state wavetable comprising one waveform period (one cycle of the data shown in Fig. 1b).
+For the latter effect, tone samples will have been examined ahead of time to select a steady-state wavetable comprising one waveform period (one cycle of the data shown in Figure 1b).
 If the note continues to be held past the loop point, the wavetable loops (oscillates) until the key is let off.

 Musical dynamic is a dimension commonly tied to key press velocity.
 MIDI note-on messages encode velocity with a range of 127 possible levels.
 The actual implementation of the effect is a choice in the design of the tone generator.
 A simplistic volume effect could be implemented by mapping the velocity value directly to output gain (amplitude).
 However, the fact that in many instruments dynamic level affects not only loudness but also timbre calls for a more sophisticated solution.
 A keyboard sampler's tone generator can use velocity information to select from different tone banks recorded at different dynamic levels.
 A design might use three, Pianissimo, Mezzo Forte and Fortissimo, each bank with a full complement of pitches.
 Across these sets there are clearly noticeable timbral differences.